qualityshepherd/brine/posts/of_yarn_and_bone.md

 - Stone remembers the wall
 - A king's slipper knows the king intimately
 - Dead flowers know death
-- Saliva carries a language; share it to bridge tongues
+- Saliva carries a language
 - A hanging tree has taken life
 - Ash mourns what was lost